 About the NYS Partners in Policymaking® Program

-Participants from throughout New York State are selected for inclusion in the training program.
-Selection is based on the individual’s fit to the program as determined by the content of their application.
-The program is free of charge and is currently being offered in an interactive distance learning format.
-The Partners in Policymaking ® program provides an excellent opportunity for participants to improve skills to become more effective advocates, and prepares them to assume leadership roles in policymaking.
+Participants from throughout New York State were selected for participation in the NYS Partners in Policymaking® program, which was offered from 2010–2019.
+Selection was based on an individual’s fit to the program as determined by the content of their application.
+The program was free of charge and offered in an interactive distance-learning format.
+Participants improved their skills to become more effective advocates and to assume leadership roles in policymaking.

 During the training program, students attended a series of web-based training sessions, which included small group work and an opportunity to practice presentation skills.
 They were expected to do assignments between sessions and to complete a major advocacy-related project.
 Examples of these projects were completing an internship, serving on a board, and spearheading a letter writing campaign, as well as organizing special receptions or town meetings for public officials.

 Over the course of 10 years, hundreds of people participated in the NYS Partners in Policymaking program.
 Approximately 500 people completed the program and became Partner Graduates!